igolaizola/midjourney-automation/README.md

 - Open images in new tabs for detailed viewing
 - Download selected images as a ZIP file

+Here's an example album showcasing some generated images so you can see how your results will be displayed: [Browse Example Gallery](https://igolaizola.github.io/midjourney-automation/)

 ## ⚠️ Usage Guidelines and Best Practices

 ### Account Safety